-1) Trademarks and patents
+1) Trademarks and patents 1~3 years

-1~3 years
+2) Computer software 1~3 years

 Amortization methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.

 (1) Impairment of non-financial assets

 At each reporting date, the Group reviews the carrying amounts of its non-financial assets (other than inventories and deferred tax assets) to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
 Goodwill is tested annually for impairment.